bpedryc83/simple-to-do-app/README.md

 - Redux
 - RWD

 The application was made based on provided fundamental styles, including the graphic backdrop of the main banner.
-However, most of the styles were personally created by the author.
-The entire code in React has been developed solely by the author, Bartłomiej Pedryc.
+However, most of the styles were created by the author (Bartłomiej Pedryc).
+The entire code in React has been developed solely by the author.

 This website app has been developed following Responsive Web Design (RWD).